Zhang Zuolin

-Zhang Zuolin (March 19, 1875 – June 4, 1928) was a Chinese warlord who ruled Manchuria from 1916 until his assassination in 1928, he led the Fengtian clique, one of the most powerful factions during the Warlord Era.
+Zhang Zuolin (March 19, 1875 – June 4, 1928) was a Chinese warlord who ruled Manchuria from 1916 until his assassination in 1928.
+He led the Fengtian clique, one of the most powerful factions during the Warlord Era.
 In 1927, he became the leader of the Beiyang government and was declared Generalissimo of the Republic of China.

-Born to a poor peasant's family in Manchuria, Zhang became a prominent mounted bandit in the region in the 1890s.
+Born to a poor peasant's family in Manchuria, Zhang fought in the First Sino-Japanese War and became a prominent mounted bandit in the 1890s.
 After the Boxer Rebellion, his troops became a regiment of the Qing dynasty's army, and during the Russo-Japanese War, they were hired by the Japanese Army as mercenaries.
 During the 1911 Revolution, Zhang initially fought against the revolutionaries, and after the foundation of the Republic of China supported the Beiyang government.
 Zhang founded the Fengtian clique and gradually expanded his Northeastern Army, which established his supremacy over the three northeastern provinces (Fengtian, Jilin and Heilongjiang).

 Zhang's government in Manchuria initiated important reforms and investments in agriculture and industry, resulting in good development.
 He was supported by the Japanese, who viewed him as best representing their economic interests.
 Seeking to extend his power to northern China, Zhang fought wars against the Anhui and Zhili cliques, after which he became the most powerful figure in the Beiyang government and proclaimed himself Generalissimo in 1927.
 Zhang's troops were defeated by the Kuomintang's Northern Expedition in 1928.
 During his retreat, he was assassinated by officers of the Japanese Kwantung Army.
 He was succeeded in Manchuria by his son, Zhang Xueliang, who recognized the Nationalist government.